OpenSourceEconomics/epp_topics/src/epp_topics/python_installation_execution/pixi_and_conda_forge/screencast/slides.md

 - We want to create a single environment:

-  - Using Python 3.12
+  - Using Python 3.13

   - Which supports an editable install of the project
   - That runs on Windows, MacOS (intel and arm), and Linux
-  - With pandas, plotly, and kaleido
+  - With pandas, plotly, kaleido
-  - Where the kaleido version on Windows is 0.1.0.post1

 ---